MKNielsen2000/MicroBrute-Add-ons/README.md

 #Microbrute addon boards / hacks
 ---

+A bunch of boards for hacking / modifying your MicroBrute:
+* White Noise Add-on
+* Buffered output add-on
 ## White Noise Add-on
 A tiny board that adds white noise to the Microbrute.